In this article

 This category includes individuals who behave roughly the same drunk as they do sober.
 When sober, they are roughly average within the five personality metrics.
 When intoxicated, their levels of intellect and self-discipline shift less than they do for others.

 These drunk people reported significant decreases in agreeableness, intellect, and conscientiousness when intoxicated.
-They were typically less responsible, less intellectual, and more hostile when drunk than when they are sober and relative to other people in the study.
+They were typically less responsible, less intellectual, and more hostile when drunk compared to when they were sober.
+Their personality change is more apparent when comparing them to other people in the study.

 These individuals become far less conscientious after drinking.
 They are typically introverted when sober but are the life of the party when intoxicated.